RevenueHunt/docs/docs/how-to-guides/send-result-emails.md

 icon: material/email-heart-outline
 ---

-# Setting Up Result Emails with Shop Quiz
+# Setting Up Result Emails with Shop Quiz: Product Recommendation Quiz

-Email results notifications enhance customer engagement by following up with participants of your Shop Quiz.
+Email results notifications enhance customer engagement by following up with participants of your Shop Quiz: Product Recommendation Quiz.

 This guide covers setting up email results for both [quiz respondents](#email-quiz-results-via-shop-quiz-app) and [administartors](#activate-email-notifications-to-admin) and well as sending resutls emails via an [external CRM service](https://docs.revenuehunt.com/how-to-guides/send-leads-to-crm/).

-## Email Quiz Results via Shop Quiz app
+## Email Quiz Results via Shop Quiz: Product Recommendation Quiz app

-Result emails can be sent directly from the Shop Quiz app to the email provided by the customer.
+Result emails can be sent directly from the Shop Quiz: Product Recommendation Quiz app to the email provided by the customer.

 Follow the step by step instructions below to active and edit the result emails sent with the app: